 SymBio initiated its phase I clinical trial for intravenous rigosertib to treat relapsed or refractory higher-risk MDS in June 2012.
 Patient registration was completed in January 2015, and phase I clinical trials were completed in October 2010.
-Based on the outcome of discussions with the FDA and European regulatory agencies and Onconova's future development, the company may participate in global trials that Onconova plans to launch in Q4 FY12/15.
+Based on the outcome of discussions with the FDA and European regulatory agencies and Onconova's future development, the company has been operating the global phase III clinical trials within Japan since December 2015, and aims for approval during FY12/19.